andy-bond/andy.bond/src/posts/angular/dynamic-lazy-loaded-components/index.md

 prism: true
 ---

+## Update 2/24/2024

+Just wanted to call out that this article was written before Angular released the new Control Flow syntax & Defer syntax.

+If you are on a more modern version of Angular, you may find it easier to do a big `@switch` with `@defer` to load each of your widgets!

+---

 ## Update 3/27/2022

 Removed the compiler dependency in the `lazyWidget` directive - Thanks to [@profanis on GitHub](https://github.com/andy-bond/widget-dashboard-demo/issues/1) for pointing this out!

 Also added a "fancy" dashboard to show how you can make a user customizable dashboard using this technique - just add the ability for a user to save their configuration and you'll have a pretty sweet setup! 😎

+---

 ## TLDR;